-The most commonly prescribed drugs are selective serotonin reuptake inhibitor (SSRI) antidepressants, such as paroxetine (Seroxat), citalopram (Cipramil) and escitalopram (Cipralex).
-These drugs can be helpful, but may also have side effects that include sleep problems and increased anxiety.
-If SSRIs do not work or are not suitable, you may be offered a tricyclic antidepressant, such as imipramine HcI or clomipramine.
+The most commonly prescribed drugs to treat anxiety are selective serotonin reuptake inhibitor (SSRI) antidepressants.
+These drugs can be helpful but may cause side effects such as sleep problems and increased anxiety.
+If SSRIs don’t work or aren’t suitable, you may be offered a tricyclic antidepressant.
+(See Antidepressants.)

 If you experience very severe anxiety that is having a significant impact on your day-to-day life, you may be offered a benzodiazepine tranquilliser, such as diazepam (Valium), to reduce anxiety.
-Benzodiazepines can be addictive, so they should be taken at a low dose and for a short period of time, preferably as a one-off dose and for no longer than four weeks.
-(See Mind’s online booklet Making sense of sleeping pills and minor tranquillisers for more information.)
+Benzodiazepines can be addictive so they should be taken at a low dose and for a short period of time, preferably as a one-off dose and for no longer than four weeks.
+(See Sleeping pills and minor tranquillisers for more information.)

 Beta-blockers such as propranolol are sometimes used to treat the physical symptoms of anxiety, such as a rapid heartbeat, palpitations and tremors (shaking).
 However, beta-blockers are not psychiatric drugs so they don’t reduce any of the psychological symptoms.
 They may be helpful in certain situations if you have to face a phobia, such as going on an aeroplane.